racek256/racek256/README.md

-// i am Human (suprisingly)
+// I am human (surprisingly)

-// im too lazy to make a good looking profile page (if somebody does it for me ill be very happy)
+// I'm too lazy to make a nice-looking profile page,
+// but if someone does it for me, I'll be very happy.

-Technologies i use
+Technologies I use:
-- Javascript
+- JavaScript
 - Rust
 - Tailwind
 - React